Our guide to the Homebuy scheme (Wales)

 Who’s eligible for the Homebuy scheme?

-Applicants must not have received housing benefit in the past 12 months
+have not had any housing benefit in the past 12 months

-While people can buy jointly with up to three others, this is only if the joint incomes and savings don’t enable them to buy a home without assistance.
+You can buy jointly with up to 3 others.
+This is only if the joint income and savings are not enough to be able to buy a home without help.

-However, associations don’t always have the money available to provide an equity loan.
-If this is the case, you’ll be placed on a waiting list.
+Associations do not always have the money available to offer an equity loan.
+In this case, they'll put you on a waiting list.

 Getting a mortgage with Homebuy

-You must be able to obtain a mortgage to cover your contribution and have savings to cover the other costs of buying a home, such as legal costs.
+You must be able to get a mortgage to cover your contribution.
+As well as have savings to cover the other costs of buying a home such as legal costs.

-When getting a mortgage, government rules say you need to go via a building society, bank, friendly society, or insurance company.
+Government rules say you must get a mortgage from a building society, bank, friendly society or insurance company.

-Other lenders could also be acceptable, but you’ll need to check with your Housing Association.
+They may accept other lenders but you’ll need to check with your housing association.

-The property you’re buying must be in an area designated by your Local Authority.
+be in an area designated by your local authority

-And it can’t be for sale without a tenant inside.
+not be for sale without a tenant inside

-You can’t use the scheme to buy properties discounted by a Housing Association.
+You cannot use the scheme to buy a property that is:

-Anything owned by a family member, friend, or a business partner is also out of the question.
+owned by a family member, friend, or a business partner

 How do you apply for the Homebuy scheme?

-The association may then ask you for more information, like evidence of income or savings.
+Send any information the association may ask you for.
+This could be evidence of income or savings

-If you’re given the green light, you can use the scheme to buy a home up to a certain price limit stipulated by the association.
+If you’re accepted, you can use the scheme to buy a home up to a certain price that is set by the association.

-You’ll then need to apply for a mortgage covering 50% - 70% of the purchase price, depending on the size of the equity loan.
+apply for a mortgage covering 50% to 70% of the purchase price, depending on the size of the equity loan

-It may also be worth taking out a survey to check there are no hidden defects with the property.
+think about taking out a survey to check there are no hidden issues with the property

-The association then transfers the equity loan to your legal representative in preparation for completing the final purchase.
+the association will transfer the equity loan to your legal representative.
+They'll then prepare for completing the purchase

-Bear in mind that making improvements could increase the market value of the property, which would also cause the value of the equity loan to go up.
+Remember that making improvements could increase the market value of the property.
+This means the value of the equity loan will go up.

-So it may be worth paying off the equity loan before building an extension.
+It may be worth paying off the equity loan before making improvements like building an extension.

-If someone buying using the scheme dies and another family member or partner is left, they may take ownership and continue to live in the home.
+If someone buying using the scheme dies, another family member or partner can take ownership and continue to live there.

 In this case the mortgage costs would be transferred to them.

-Otherwise, the home will be sold to repay the outstanding loan.
+Otherwise, the home will be sold to repay the rest of the loan.

-Housing Associations are not-for profit organisations that rent houses and flats to people on low incomes.
+Housing associations are not-for-profit organisations.
+They rent houses and flats to people on low incomes.